 - Weakness from low blood pressure

-- Drowsiness or even coma (lack of responsiveness)
+- Drowsiness or coma (lack of responsiveness)

 - Agitation, nervousness, confusion, excitation, disorientation, hallucinations